Karen Sunnarborg, Community Housing Specialist (Ms. Sunnarborg is available by the contact info provided below.)

-Are there any new affordable housing opportunities currently available?
+Are any affordable housing opportunities currently available?

 Any information on future affordable housing opportunities will be affirmatively marketed to the community and Metro West region, the posting also included here on this page of the Town of Needham’s website.
 If you want to be placed on a notification list to be contacted when future opportunities arise, please contact email@example.com.

 What is affordable housing?